noncombatant/futils/src/records_help.md

 Note that `head` and `tail` yield *lines*, including empty ones, while `records` yields only *non-empty* records.
-TODO: `records` and `fields` should maybe have an option to print empty records, and/or input record delimiters, for full feature parity.
+TODO: `records` and `fields` should maybe have an option to print empty records, and/or input record delimiters, for feature parity.

 ## See Also